 Weeks away from home

-In 2019, the Federal Government announced $63 million to build radiation therapy treatment centres in 13 locations across regional Australia.
+In 2019, the Australian Government announced $63 million to build radiation therapy treatment centres in 13 locations across regional Australia.

 This is a significant win for regional communities, cancer patients and medical professionals.
 In the future, cancer patients for whom radiation therapy was out of reach will have local access to a safe and highly effective cancer treatment.